 - Hunt The Afternoons: Deer are already back to their beds by daylight this time of year and don’t move much until later in the day.
 Don’t waste your time in the morning.

 - Keep Running Trail Cameras: You need to know if there’s any deer out there to hunt, right?
-The best way to know which deer are still on your property is with a trail camera.
+The best way to know which deer are still on your property with respective to the cleaning services lafayette is with a trail camera.
 Check it about once a week and you’ll also have a good idea what they’re doing during the day.

 - Don’t Give Up!
 You can’t eat a tag so keep hunting!